Chinese Dishes — History, Development, Culture, Names, and Facts

 The Popularity of Rice and Development of Regional Cuisines in the Era of Division

-Thriving Culinary Arts and Forming of Three Meals A Day in the Golden Tang Dynasty
+Formation of Three Meals A Day and Thriving Culinary Arts in the Tang Dynasty

-Importing of More Types of Staple Food and Chili Peppers in the Ming Dynasty
+Importing More Types of Staple Food and Chili Peppers in the Ming Dynasty

-Further Development of Chinese Dishes and Formation of Eight Cuisines
+Further Development of Chinese Dishes and the Formation of the Eight Cuisines

-Ancient Chinese Dish Series in Yellow River Region — Grains and Hunting Food
+Ancient Chinese Dish Series in the Yellow River Region — Grains and Hunting Food

 During this peopled, people cultivated Five Grains (soybeans, wheat, broom corn, foxtail millet, and rice) and vegetables, kept livestock, and hunted in nature for food.